 The focus of risks will be those that go beyond the normal course of business and expose the enterprise to increased risk due to threats & vulnerabilities.

+Models for operational threats and risks shall include concepts for expressing probability and/or confidence levels (e.g. for likelihood of occurrence and impact)

 Risk Management concepts

 The conceptual model shall include concepts related to systematic identification of operational risks and assessing their likelihood and severity.